sarriaroman/photoviewer/README.md

 - Support for content:// Uris from Cordova
 - Replaced old namespace
 - Published to NPM

 (1.1.1)
 - Fix for sharing due to online restriction

+(1.1.2)
+- Fix issues on iOS
+- iOS title not updating